 Common signs and symptoms connected to the injury include:

 This injury can be difficult to diagnose.
-Due to the severe nature, it's important to get an accurate diagnosis from one of our podiatrists so that we can get you started on an effective treatment pathway.
+Due to the severe nature, it's important to get an accurate diagnosis from one of our podiatrists in Brisbane so that we can get you started on an effective treatment pathway.

 We diagnose a Lisfranc injury by taking into account your signs and symptoms, the history of the injury, and by performing a physical assessment.
 If we suspect a Lisfranc injury, we will refer for an X-ray, CT imaging and MRI if required.